microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 Under *Backend Pools*, select *Add a backend Pool*.
 Provide a name and select the *destination-vnet* as the Virtual Network.
 Add *10.2.1.4* and *10.2.1.5* as the IP addresses.

+> [!NOTE]
-💡 Please note: Azure reserves the first four addresses (0-3) in each subnet address range, and doesn't assign the addresses.
+> Please note: Azure reserves the first four addresses (0-3) in each subnet address range, and doesn't assign the addresses.
 Azure assigns the next available address to a resource from the subnet address range.
 So it is predictable which IP addresses will be assigned to the destination VMs after the migration.

 ![image](./img/prep4.png)